| Four of us were living in an

 tosses it in the back of his pickup, figuring once he got home,

 he'd take it in or do SOMETHING with it.
+Thing is, by the time he gets

 home (and to copious beer, most likely), he forgets about it.